Cleaning and Disinfecting Surgical Instruments

 About the Instructor

-Denise Smith, RN, MS, CLNC
+Denise Smith, RN, MS, CLNC, HACP

-Denise Smith is an Associate Consultant with Courtemanche & Associates.
+Denise Smith is a Senior Consultant with Courtemanche & Associates.
 In this role she is responsible for assessing healthcare organizational readiness for licensing, certification, accreditation, and regulatory compliance.
 She has extensive knowledge in the requirements of The Joint Commission, DNV, and Centers for Medicare and Medicaid services including knowledge in their survey process, auditing approach and survey outcome determination.
 She also has knowledge and experience in AAHC and other regulatory and accreditation organizations.
 She assists organizations with survey preparation, educational needs, post survey activities, patient safety strategies and quality improvement initiatives.
 Denise has more than 40 years of experience and expertise in Infection Prevention, Sterile Processing, Legal Nurse Consulting, Quality and Resource Management, Clinical Education, in acute inpatient and outpatient care settings.